 Dear Puget Sound Commercial Crab Fishers and Dealers:

-As a reminder, three years ago there was a change to the RCWs outlining the number of permits that can be stacked on a single vessel.
+As a reminder, four years ago there was a change to the RCWs outlining the number of permits that can be stacked on a single vessel.
 RCW 77-65-100 and RCW 77-65-130 were amended to allow the stacking of up to three licenses on a single designated vessel.

 Please review the regulatory provisions and the following information carefully before fishing and feel free to contact an agency employee at the numbers listed below if you have questions.

 The following regulations will be implemented this season: